 Before you can select what to wear with your dinner jacket, you must choose the jacket itself.
 For a dinner jacket, you can pick either a standard single-breasted style or a bolder double-breasted design.
 When it comes to lapels, you can choose between a peaked or shawl style.

 Traditionally, tuxedo trousers should be high-waisted to sit correctly with a cummerbund or waistcoat.
 For a classic look, they should also match your jacket fabric.
-However, if there is a strip running down the outseam of your tuxedo trousers, as there often is, it should be of the same material as your jacket lapel.
+However, if there is a strip running down the outseam of your tuxedo trousers, as they’re often are, it should be of the same material as your jacket lapel.

 When wearing a tuxedo or dinner jacket, black Oxford shoes are always appropriate.
 For particularly formal occasions, you can try a patent style, which will add a sophisticated shine to your look.